aemmame/celaut/README.md

 # celaut
 cellular automata thingy

+~~celaut as in sellout because i will advertise anything in the README if sponsored~~

 ```
 $ ./celaut.py 22 -i 0 -W 100 -H 32
 ██ ██      █   ███   █    █     █ █ █████    ██ █  █  ██  ██    ████████ ███   ███  █ █      █  █ █